shtoystack/docker-guacamole/README.md

 Alpine | N/A | guacamole:1.5.2-alpine | guacamole:1.5.2-alpine-pg15

 # What's new / Changelog
 **2023-06-14** - Ok, my previous fix for issue #16 did not work at all.
 Also, I noticed that if you enabled an extension and then tried to disable it, it would not work.
-That last bug went unoticed since I forked Oznu's image and started working on it!
+That last bug went unnoticed since I forked Oznu's image and started working on it!

 **2023-06-12** - Updated to Tomcat 9.0.76